-Orrick’s Employment Law group was named the 2013 and 2015 Labor & Employment Department of the Year in California by The Recorder in recognition of their significant wins on behalf of leading multinational companies on today’s most complex and challenging employment law matters.
+Orrick’s Employment Law group was recently named the 2013 and 2015 Labor & Employment Department of the Year in California by The Recorder in recognition of their significant wins on behalf of leading multinational companies on today’s most complex and challenging employment law matters.

 Megan also provides employment counseling to companies on a variety of employment issues and legislation.

 In August of 2016, we reported that the Ninth Circuit created a deeper circuit-split on whether class action waivers in arbitration agreements violate the National Labor Relations Act (“NLRA”) with its decision in Morris v.
 Ernst & Young LLP.

 As expected, the Supreme Court granted review today of three of the conflicting Court of Appeals decisions.
 It granted review of the Fifth Circuit’s decision in Murphy Oil USA, Inc. v.
 NLRB, 808 F.3d 1013 (5th Cir.
 2015).
 The Fifth Circuit rejected the National Labor Relations Board’s (“NLRB”) position that class action waivers unlawfully interfere with employees’ NLRA rights to engage in concerted activity, agreeing with the Second and Eighth Circuits.
 The Ninth and Seventh Circuits, on the other hand, adopted the NLRB’s position that class action waivers violate the NLRA.